madhurikatta07/Spark-28/README.md

 Because of these issues, rural women are excluded from nearby, small-scale job opportunities even when work is available.

 *Hackathon Challenge:*
-Design an AI-based solution that enables rural women to access safe job opportunities *using only voice, including support for **non-smartphone (keypad phone) users*.
+Design an AI-based solution that enables rural women to access safe job opportunities *using only voice

 ---